A chance to hear the latest on employment, property, corporate and restructuring and insolvency and to ask questions and share your opinions.

 Where the arrangements for parties’ children have been agreed, this could take the form of a Parenting Plan setting out those arrangements but also agreed guidelines on how parents will communicate with each other and support the children with their co-parenting.
 In some cases, it may be appropriate for the Court to be asked to approve the agreement as an Order by consent.
 Mediation may be used to prepare a Parenting Agreement.

 The experienced Family Team at Hughes Paddison regularly deal with advice during and following on from mediation, advising in respect of a Memorandum of Understanding and the drafting of documentation following mediation.
 Hughes Paddison can also advise on documentation prepared by the other person’s solicitors.
-Please feel free to contact a member of our Family Team on 01242 574244 and we will be happy to meet you and discuss your situation.
+Please feel free to contact a member of our Family Law Team on 01242 574244 and we will be happy to meet you and discuss your situation.

 Comments